Chef David Nelson on Culinary Arts Schools

-All of the above really.
+All of the above.
 I was from New Hampshire and was familiar with Rhode Island as I attended a private Catholic school there in my youth.
-Johnson & Wales University had and still has a great reputation and I was convinced it was the school for me.
+Johnson & Wales University had an excellent reputation, and I was convinced it was the school for me.

-One of my best high school friends and cooking buddies was attending there as well.
-We cooked together for years before and after attending J&W. He got out of the business and went on to become a restaurant equipment salesman years later and is still doing that to this day.
+One of my best high school friends and cooking buddies also attended there.
+We cooked together for years before and after attending J&W. He got out of the business and became a restaurant equipment salesman years later and is still doing that to this day.

 Did you compare it to other schools?

 Not really.
-That was in the late 70’s and Johnson and Wales and the Culinary Institute of America were my only options, as they were close to home.
-I think I was afraid of New York and the city.
-I wasn’t aware of many other options as I recall.
+That was in the late 70s and Johnson and Wales and the Culinary Institute of America were my only options, as they were close to home.
+I was afraid of New York and the city.
+I wasn’t aware of many other options, as I recall.
 We didn’t have the tools we do now to gather information.
-Pocket calculators were pretty high tech back then if I remember.
+Pocket calculators were pretty high-tech back then, if I remember.

 What were you looking for in a culinary arts school?

 For me…confirmation.
-I knew I enjoyed cooking and I had quite a bit of experience for a young guy.
+I knew I enjoyed cooking and had quite a bit of experience for a young guy.
 I needed to submerge myself in it for a while to confirm that it was my direction in life.
 I needed to solidify my passion for the business in my own mind.
-I did that quickly and hit the ground running after I left the school.
+I did that quickly and hit the ground running after leaving school.

 What advice would you give a high school student interested in going to culinary school?